In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

 Important: Always do a backup of your WordPress site (files and database) before modifying any files or performing any upgrades or installations!

-If you don’t want to back up your data manually, then hire a professional, or use WordPress backup plugins.
+If you don’t want to perform your own backups, then get professional WordPress help services, or use WordPress backup plugins.

-- Learn about a WordPress backup plugin that can automate your backup process here: Back Up, Duplicate & Keep Your WordPress Sites Protected With Backup Creator WordPress Plugin
+- You can read about a great WordPress backup plugin that we recommend using to perform complete WordPress site backups here: Back Up, Clone And Keep Your WP Websites And Blogs Protected With Backup Creator WP Plugin

 - For professional WordPress help and technical support, see our WordPress Services Directory